 - Elementary Institute of Science – $650 was awarded to fund a new program entitled “Endemic Insect Species of Southern California,” a week-long summer project where students collect, preserve, and display insect species found in and within one mile of the institute.

-- Public School 185 – $600 was awarded to fund a 3-month insect study by first-graders.
+- Public School 185 (of Manhattan) – $600 was awarded to fund a 3-month insect study by first-graders.
 The project will have urban youth studying mealworms, waxworms, silkworms, and painted lady butterflies.

 Micro Grants ($500 and less):

 - 4-H Cockroach Program – $465 was awarded to expand an existing middle school program by adding four new colonies.
 The program uses live insects and hands-on labs to teach STEM topics such as anatomy, physiology, physics, and evolution to young and developing scientists.

 - South McKeel Academy – $204 was awarded to a 4th grade analysis of bess beetles.
 The study will include strength experiments to analyze the beetles’ pulling power

 - R. Steve Folsom Elementary School – $105 was awarded to fund the purchase of mealworm kits for 4th graders that will engage in observational studies of life cycle changes.
 The project will also tie in to an economics unit whereby students will create a business plan to develop a mealworm farming business.